petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/what-challenges-does-liferay-solve-industry-solutions/insurance.md

 **Agent Portal** : Enable agents, brokers, and partners to share and collect data to deliver personalized quotes and increased operational efficiency through a consolidated location.

-**Digital Workplace** : Create a unified intranet that enables agents, underwriters, adjusters, and brokers to collaborate, share information easily, and work more efficiently.
+**Intranets** : Create a unified intranet that enables agents, underwriters, adjusters, and brokers to collaborate, share information easily, and work more efficiently.

 **Integration Platform** : Connect legacy systems, new technologies, and data sources together to ensure optimal performance, eliminate paper processes, and prepare for continuous transformation.